If you want to hit the mute button on conversations at any dinner party, family outing or evening at the pub, bring up the subject of debt.

-Here’s the good news: People in debt have options.
-Debt help is available.
-With enough planning, hard work and persistence, individuals can find their way back to solid financial ground.
+The good news is that there are debt-relief options available.
+With enough planning, hard work and persistence, consumers can find their way back to solid financial ground.

 How to Avoid Debt

-The best financial option is, of course, to stay out of debt entirely, rather than to dig yourself out of debt.
+The best financial option is, of course, to avoid debt entirely, rather than dig yourself out of a hole.
 If your bank account is in the green, make sure to keep it there.
+Deposit a consistent percentage of your weekly paycheck in the savings account until you have built at least a six-month emergency fund.

-Here are some strategies to help you avoid excessive debt:
+Here are some more strategies to help you avoid excessive debt:

-- Monitor your accounts for changes in rates or fees
+- Monitor your credit card accounts for changes in rates or fees.

 Good Debt vs. Bad Debt

-If you have debt, you’re like most Americans.
-While debt is ubiquitous in American society, not all debt is bad.
+While debt is ubiquitous in American society, not all of it is bad.
 Yes, there is such a thing as good debt.
-Most Americans would not be able to afford a house, a car or a college education for their children if they didn’t borrow to obtain these things.
+Most Americans would not be able to afford a house, a car or a college education for their children if they didn’t take out loans to pay for it.
+Anytime you borrow money and use it to generate more income, that’s consider “good” debt.

 Good debt is defined by three factors:

-- The item being purchased is a necessary part of your life.
+- The money is used to purchase something that is a necessary part of your life.

-- It will be paid off in a reasonable amount of time.
+- You have a plan to repay the money in a reasonable amount of time.

 Student loans are similar.
-Although you’ll be in debt for several years after school, higher education increases your potential earning power over your entire career.
-The idea here is that the extra money you earn will make up for the cost of college and then some.
+Although you’ll be in debt for several years after school, a college graduate can expect to earn at least $1 million more than someone with a high school degree.
+The extra money you earn will make up for the cost of money borrowed to attend college.

 Bad debt is the opposite and may be marked by any of these qualities: